DT0072/DT0072/README.md

 - 👋 Hi, I’m DT
-- 👀 I’m interested in CyberSecurity & Frontend Development
+- 👀 I’m interested in Frontend Development & CyberSecurity
-- 🌱 I’m currently studying Bachelor of Science (Honours) in Information Technology at Lancaster University
+- 🌱 I’m currently studying Bachelor of Science (Honours) in Information Technology at Sunway University | Lancaster University

 <!---
 DT0072/DT0072 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.